geraldmc/algo-bio/Program-HW1/README.md

 ## Execution & Output

 The program is made up of several modules.
 The user need only interact with the file `driver.py`.
-To learn more, please type:
+To learn more, please type the following at the command prompt:

 ```
-python driver.py -h
+>> python driver.py -h
 ```

-and the following usage message will be displayed.
+and the following message will be displayed.

 ```
 usage: driver.py [-h] (-file | -create | -test OUTPUT)